dsurian/rules_cochranereviews/README.md

 You will be presented a menu:<br />
 &nbsp;&nbsp;&nbsp;&nbsp; ```> Enter your folder name:``` <br />

-The code will read the HTML files in HTML_SystematicReviews folder in Your_Folder and produce 'extracted_info.txt' in Results folder also in Your_Folder.<br />
+The code will read the HTML files in HTML_SystematicReviews folder in Your_Folder and produce 'extracted_info.txt' in Results folder also in Your_Folder.
+Alternatively, the 'extracted_info.txt' is also provided in 'Results/' folder.<br />